laser analyser

 The performance of this in-situ laser analyser is underlined by its fast response, high repeatability, and ability to maintain long-term accuracy.
 With features such as minimal zero drift and resistance to interference, it is an ideal choice for a wide range of industrial applications.

-The response speed of theanalyser laser is impressive, reaching a time of less than or equal to 4 seconds, and even faster, ≤ 2 seconds, for the high-speed version.
+The response speed of the laseranalyser is impressive, reaching a time of less than or equal to 4 seconds, and even faster, ≤ 2 seconds, for the high-speed version.
 This ability to deliver near-instantaneous results enables real-time monitoring, essential in dynamic industrial environments.

 Repeatability and linearity